harshalmittal4/Hypergradient_variants/README.md

 Experiments
 ---
 The experiment configurations (hyperparameters alpha_0 and beta) are defined in [run.sh](https://github.com/harshalmittal4/HD_variants/blob/master/run.sh)  for the optimizers and three model classes.
-The experiments for the new optimizers are run following the same settings as the author's Hypergradient-descent optimizers: Logreg (20 epochs on MNIST), MLP (100 epochs on MNIST) and VGGNet (200 epochs on CIFAR-10).
+The experiments for the new optimizers are run following the same settings as their Hypergradient-descent versions: Logreg (20 epochs on MNIST), MLP (100 epochs on MNIST) and VGGNet (200 epochs on CIFAR-10).

 ## References